tonywzhang/Study-Guide-Notes/javascript.md

 Null is a value.
 Its value is null.
 It has a "nothing" value.

 It's value is not zero, not an empty string, object, or array.
 It is inherently falsy.

+#### How do you check for these states?

+Undeclared usually lets you know it is undeclared, except when assigning a value.

+Checking for undefined also kind of sucks, you can use typeof, but it will return undefined as a string ("undefined").

+=== is preferred to check if something is undefined.

+typeof null will return an object, which is a bug

+=== can also be used to check if something is null.

+### == vs ===